-Lent Reflections In the Bible, 'sea' is usually a symbol of 'chaos' and a place where God is not allowed/in control.
+Lent Reflections In the bible, 'sea' is usually a symbol of 'chaos' and a place where God is not allowed/in control.
 (Hence in Revelation, 'there will be no more sea' Rev. 21:1.)
 Storms cause fear and chaos.
 In this gospel passage, Jesus' friends are panicking as he appears unconcerned about a storm.
 He calms the storm and then wonders why they didn't just trust God.

 - 1. Storms happen in life literally and metaphorically.
 What would it be like to be in a literal storm? (share) - 2.
 What kinds of 'storms' happen in church life?
-Do some of our meetings sometimes resemble storms? - 3.
-In church life, how could using our Shared Commitment from Positive Working Together help us to avoid 'storms' in the way we are with each other? - 4.
-In this storm, Jesus says, 'stop, be calm!' and the storm stops.
-Could this be a model for us if a meeting/ situation has become 'stormy' to take a pause, focus on Jesus, and refocus on our purpose?
+Do some of our meetings or discussions sometimes resemble storms? - 3.
+In church life, how could using our Shared Commitment from Positive Working Together help us to avoid 'storms' in the way we are with each other?

+4. In this storm, Jesus says, 'stop, be calm!' and the storm stops.
+This could be a model for us if a meeting/situation has become 'stormy' - to take a pause, focus on Jesus, and refocus on our purpose.
+Can you imagine using this?
+(You may role play it in your small group.)